 Using the private keys, they can sign those "sketchy" transactions and with some other evidence prove that you indeed are who they think you are.

 Now imagine that before buying the marijuana you'd "erase" your Bitcoin history using Monero and then buy entirely new bitcoins not linked in any way to your real identity.

 In a likely case of the government forcing you to give up your new private keys, its corresponding outputs wouldn't match the tainted ones.
 Thus making it impossible for them to know about the transaction with the dealer.

 I hope you understand the importance of online privacy now?

 For the purpose of this post, we will use Monero GUI Beta and Electrum.
 You may however use other software.

 Before we start with the process, let's hide our identity first.

-It offers a broad range of IP addresses across numerous countries.
+It offers a needed privacy and broad range of IP addresses across numerous countries.

-In case you don't feel like paying for a software just connect via Tor.
+In case you don't feel like paying for a VPN just connect via Tor.

 Sell bitcoins, Buy monero